Performance Metrics Glossary: Key Terms

 1. Replace manual information gathering with instant intelligence

-2. Provide a complete historical context for architectural decisions
+2. Provide historical context for architectural decisions

 3. Eliminate financial analysis delays for budget decisions

-5. Track and optimize decision-making processes
+5. Track and improve decision processes

 Key Takeaways